Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Platooning Problem

 \section{Platooning Problem}

 We desire to control the entire platoon to reach a target velocity of $v_{d}$ [m/s] with the desired distance between vehicle-$i$ and its immediate predecessor vehicle-$(i-1)$ as

 where $d_i = l_{i-1} + r_i$ is the constant inter-vehicle distance, $l_{i-1}$ [m] is the length of vehicle-$(i-1)$, $r_{i}$ [m] the desired standstill distance in front of vehicle-$i$, and $h_k^{(i)}$ [s] the desired headway time.
-The desired distance $r_i$ and headway time $h_k^{(i)}$ are vehicle specific and input by the respective driver, whereas the desired velocity is platoon specified.
+The headway time quantifies the distance to the preceding vehicle at the current velocity.
+The desired standstill distance $r_i$ and headway time $h_k^{(i)}$ are vehicle specific and can be chosen by the respective driver, whereas the desired velocity is platoon specified.

 We consider a unique headway time for each vehicle, which can be modified by the occupants of the vehicle.
 Commercially available \ac{ACC} systems allow for user selection of headway time \cite{Wu2020IEEEAccessSpacingPoliciesAdaptive}, with increments at $1$, $1.5$ and $2$ seconds \cite{Xiao2011IEEETransactionsonIntelligentTransportationSystemsPracticalStringStability}.
 We write the individual headways, $h_k^{(i)}$, as a function of time $k$, to indicate that these can be modified but consider that a reasonable driver would not be constantly changing their headway.